poult-lab/daily-word/english_words_ learning.md

 [adj] Madison Square Garden’s owners last year tried to find a way out of the business by selling their marquee team.

 "most important or most popular"

-08.out of the business

-: **closed down** : no longer in business.

-09.dissipated /ˈdɪsɪpeɪtɪd/

-[adj] Flynn was still handsome, though dissipated.

-"If you describe someone as **dissipated**, you disapprove of them because they spend a lot of time drinking alcohol and enjoying other physical pleasures, and are probably unhealthy because of this."